skybber/JInjector/README.md

 ## Overview

 JInjector is a Java tool that lets you change Java classes on-the-go using easy-to-edit text files.
-It works with classes in the JDK or JAR files without needing to recompile code, making development faster and simpler.
-By using patch files in a Java-like format, JInjector allows you to add or change code directly in existing Java methods.
+It works with classes in the JDK or JAR files without needing to recompile code.
+By using patch files in a Java-like format, jinjector allows you to add or change code directly in existing Java methods.

 ## Features